This endpoint is only available to Growth and Enterprise plans.

 Before diving into the examples, make sure to check the data models for both EVM and SVM chains for swaps and transfers.
 Pro Tip for Devs: Dive into these data models and experiment with filters — your imagination is the only limit!
 Mix

-, combine keys, and watch your streams come alive!- Explore
+and / or, combine keys, and watch your streams come alive!- Explore

-, and other keys in the data models. - Combine multiple conditions using
+poolType,poolAddress,transactionFrom,transactionTo, and other keys in the data models. - Combine multiple conditions using

-operators to capture exactly the events you want. - Mix and match filters across swaps and transfers to suit your application needs.
+and/oroperators to capture exactly the events you want. - Mix and match filters across swaps and transfers to suit your application needs.

 Filter Swaps by Pools

-This stream captures all swaps from eitherraydium
+This stream captures all swaps from eitherraydium or raydium-clmm pools.

 Filter Transfer by Contract Address

-This stream captures all swaps for a specificpoolAddress
+This stream captures all swaps for a specificpoolAddress and poolType.

 Filter Transfers by Sender

-This stream captures all transfers sent to a specificaddress
+This stream captures all transfers sent to a specificaddress.

 Filter Transfers From Sender and Receiver

-This stream captures all transfers sent from or received by specificaddresses
+This stream captures all transfers sent from or received by specificaddresses.

 Parameters

-: Set this to true to include the subscriptionId and additional connection details in the response logs.
+chainIds: details hereevents:swap,transfers,swap-enrichedfilters: details heresubscriptionId (optional): A unique ID for your WebSocket connection.
+If not provided, it is automatically generated by the server.subscriptionTracking (optional, default: false): Set this to true to include the subscriptionId and additional connection details in the response logs.
 Helpful for debugging and managing multiple active streams.

 Implementation example